benschmaus/bitwig-beatsteppro/README.md

     * encoders 9-16 control primary device macros
   * supports clock sync from Bitwig; set sync to USB mode on BSP

-This script draws inspiration from https://github.com/justlep/bitwig/tree/master/doc/ArturiaBeatstepPro
+This script draws inspiration from https://github.com/justlep/bitwig/tree/master/doc/ArturiaBeatstepPro and https://github.com/cyhex/BeatstepProController

-It's also similar to https://github.com/cyhex/BeatstepProController but doesn't require a template to be loaded onto your BSP for the script to function.
+For the encoders to work correctly, you need to load the "DefaultRelativeCCs" template on to your BSP via Arturia's MIDI Control Center software.
+This is the default factory template with a modification to the encoder knobs that configures them to send relative increment/decrement values for knob turns.
+This enables proper control of device params and macros within Bitwig.